saddam-maratouq/R-N-Instagram/notes/notes.md

 - make style as ternery style by .length or validation.validate require email ...

-- valied its like a condtion valied => email password rule if its do style etc ...
+- valied its like a condtion valied => email password rule if its do this style etc ...

 - if not valied you cant acsses  remember accses to the =>

- (login sign up butoon )
+ (login sign up butoon => home screen  )

 --